|

 shipwreck that is, whether clear and convincing evidence shows that Behrens

 abandoned the Captain Lawrence.
-This burden of proof accords with maritime
+This burden of proof accords with

 law and with the protection of private property rights against appropriation